Leveraging Discrete Function Decomposability for Scientific Design

 For larger alphabets and sequence lengths, these differences will be larger still.
-Importantly, the weighted MLE update with a fixed number of samples, $K$, is more statistically efficient for each lower-dimensional search distribution factor than it is for a decomposition-unaware EDA using a single joint search distribution over all design variables.
+Importantly, the weighted MLE update with a fixed number of samples, $K$, is more statistically efficient for each lower-dimensional search model than it is for a decomposition-unaware EDA using a single joint search model over all design variables.

-In the general case, that is, beyond full decomposability, the same variable, $x_i$, can participate in multiple component functions $C_j(\xCL_j)$.
-In other words, the meta-variables $\xCL_j$ may overlap, corresponding to there being edges in our junction tree.
-Because of this \enquote{component coupling}, the EDA can no longer independently optimize each component function and will require coordination between meta-variables.
-That is, we can no longer simply divide and conquer as above; rather, we must divide, and then collaborate to conquer.
-Collaboration among meta-variables will occur by way of a new form of message-passing that allows us to perform distributional optimization while leveraging the decomposability reflected by the junction tree.